Azure/bicep-types-az/generated/billing/microsoft.billing/2019-10-01-preview/types.md

 ## CustomerPolicyProperties
 ### Properties
 * **viewCharges**: 'Allowed' | 'NotAllowed': The policy that controls whether the users in customer's organization can view charges at pay-as-you-go prices.
-Possible values include: 'Allowed', 'NotAllowed'